ondrejholecek/fortidebug/README.md

 - the cpu the process was last seen running on is shown
 - cpu utilization is split between "kernel" and "userland" utilization for each process
 - it displays the "global" utilization (percentage of all possible CPU ticks)
-- and it also displays "of counsumed" utilization (percentage out of the running processes)
+- and it also displays "of consumed" utilization (percentage out of the running processes)
 - it **does not** display any memory statistics

 Different sorting algorithms can be applied (see help for "--sort-by" option).